-Some people suggest open adoption is nothing more than “glorified baby sitting.”
-They complain, “you do all the hard work, pay all the bills for 21 years, and then they leave you.”
-Sounds like parenting to me.
-Without realizing it, they are suggesting that the biological connection is so powerful between the child and the birthparents that it can easily cancel two decades of daily interaction with the adoptive family.
+Some people suggest open adoption is nothing more than “glorified babysitting.”
+They complain, “You do all the hard work, pay all the bills for 21 years, and then they leave you.” …Um, this sounds like parenting.
+These people are suggesting that the biological connection is so powerful between the child and the birthparents that it can easily cancel two decades of daily interaction with the adoptive family.
 That is simply not the case.

 An especially frightening misunderstanding is that there is no room for privacy in open adoption that it requires total exposure of those who participate in it.
 Certainly, open adoption features a spirit of candor and transparency, but the sharing is purposeful and kept within the limits of common courtesy and decency.
-There is much that each family needs to know about the other family if they are to enter a relationship intelligently and if they are to serve the adoptee well over time.
+There is much that both families need to know about each other if they are to enter a relationship intelligently and if they are to serve the adoptee well over time.
 On the other hand, there is much that does not need to be known.
 Healthy open adoption relationships feature reasonable and mutually respected boundaries.

-The misunderstandings we have considered so far are typically associated with people who are especially wary of open adoption.
-There is another misunderstanding, less common than the others, held by some proponents of open adoption, though it is less common.
+The misunderstandings we have considered so far are associated with people wary of open adoption.
+However, there is another misunderstanding held by proponents of open adoption, though it is less common.
 It is the idea that open adoption is an almost perfect solution to the problems of an untimely pregnancy and infertility.
 This is hardly the case.
 Open adoption does not “solve” or “fix” either circumstance.